List of Madonna records and achievements: United States and United Kingdom (simultaneous)

 At some point of her career, the Guinness and British Hit Singles & Albums named Madonna the most successful female artist in both United Kingdom and the States.
 The 1988 edition of the Guinness, named her the "female leading vocalist" that has headed the single charts regularly in Britain and the US since her "Holiday" single in June 1984.
 Madonna is the first U.S. artist ever to go straight in at the top of the Official Albums Chart; she did it with True Blue.

 She is one of the selected female artists to have one or more simultaneous UK and US number-one albums (True Blue and MDNA).
 She is indeed, the first female artist to have a simultaneous UK and US number-one album, with True Blue.
 "Like a Prayer" is also a simultaneous UK and US number-one single.

+Madonna is the only solo artist, and the second act overall after the Beatles, to score at least ten number-ones on the Billboard 200, the Billboard Hot 100, the UK Albums Chart, and the UK Singles Chart.
+The table below lists all of her chart-topping albums and singles.